amd/ryzen-ai-documentation/docs/alternate_quantization_setup.rst

 ################

-The Ryzen-AI software platform provides support for these additional quantizers:
+The Ryzen AI software provides support for these additional quantizers:

-1. **Vitis AI Quantizer for PyTorch/TensorFlow/TensorFlow 2**: If the user requires Quantization Aware Training using the original model training framework, they can use Vitis AI PyTorch/Tensorflow 2/Tensorflow quantizer.
+1. **Vitis AI Quantizer for PyTorch/TensorFlow/TensorFlow 2**: If you require Quantization Aware Training using the original model training framework, you can use Vitis AI PyTorch/Tensorflow 2/Tensorflow quantizer.
-2. **Olive Quantizer**: If the user is already familiar with the Olive framework and using it for other model transformations, quantization through Olive is also an option.
+2. **Olive Quantizer**: If you are already familiar with the Olive framework and using it for other model transformations, quantization through Olive is also an option.

 .. _install-pt-tf: